 As law practice becomes increasingly global, students and lawyers must be well-grounded in contemporary areas of international and comparative legal practice.
-Fordham Law School and Sungkyunkwan University (SKKU) College of Law are pleased to co-sponsor the tenth annual Summer Institute in International Law, a two and a half week academic program in international and comparative law in Seoul, Korea from June 19, 2015 - July 5, 2015, to be followed by optional 5-week internships from July 6, 2015 - August 7, 2015.
+Fordham Law School and Sungkyunkwan University (SKKU) College of Law are pleased to co-sponsor the annual Summer Institute in International Law, a two week academic program in international and comparative law June 7 - June 19, 2021 to be followed by optional 3 or 4 week internships.
 No knowledge of the Korean language is required.

-25 students attended the 2014 Summer Institute.
-In its first nine years, the Institute enrolled over 1100 students from 6 countries and 60 law schools, including law students from American University, Boston College, Boston University, Chicago-Kent, Columbia, Cornell, Duke, George Washington, Hastings, Illinois, Loyola-LA, McGill, NYU, Texas, Tulane, UC-Berkeley, UCLA, USC, and University of San Diego, and William & Mary Law School.
+In its fourteen years, the Institute enrolled over 1200 students from 10 countries and 70 law schools, including law students from American University, Boston College, Boston University, Chicago-Kent, Columbia, Cornell, Duke, George Washington, Gonzaga, Hastings, Illinois, Loyola-LA, McGill, NYU, Northwestern, Southern Methodist, Texas, Tulane, UC-Berkeley, UCLA, USC, University of San Diego, and William & Mary Law School.

-The Summer Institute is designed for J.D. and LL.M. students in the United States, as well as for law students, lawyers, and government officials from around the world.
-The professors of the 2015 Institute are prominent tenured or tenure-track faculty from Fordham Law School, and other leading scholars.
-English is the language of instruction, but the faculty includes members who are also fluent or proficient in Italian, French, German, and Korean.
+The Summer Institute is designed for JD and LLM students in the United States, as well as for law students, lawyers, and government officials from around the world.
+English is the language of instruction.

 Classes are held in SKKU's new law school building, which is located on its downtown Seoul campus.
 SKKU is the oldest continuous institution of higher learning in Asia and one of the top-five law schools in Korea.
 Outside of class, the program features field trips and social events to enable students to experience Korean legal institutions and culture.

-Institute students may enroll in one of the following three intensive three credit-hour courses in international and comparative law subjects:
+Institute students may enroll in the following intensive 3-credit course:

-Following the conclusion of the Summer Institute's academic program, internship program participants will begin their 5-week placements at the Korean supreme and constitutional courts, Korean government ministries, multi-national corporations, human rights organizations, and law firms.
+Following the conclusion of the Summer Institute's academic program, internship program participants will begin their 3 or 4-week placements at the Korean supreme and constitutional courts, multi-national corporations, human rights organizations, and U.S. and Korean law firms.